Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical applications

-In this Supplementary material, we present the results from our method applied to the remaining benchmark datasets, acidity and enzyme, from \cite{richardson1997bayesian}.
+In this supplementary material, we present the results from our method applied to the remaining benchmark datasets, acidity and enzyme, from \cite{richardson1997bayesian}.

-The acidity data concerns the acidity index measured in a sample of 155 lakes in north-central Wisconsin.This dataset was initially analyzed by \cite{crawford1992modeling} and later by \cite{richardson1997bayesian}, in which three to five components were considered relevant.
-The enzyme data concerns the distribution of a specific enzyme in the blood, involved in the metabolism of carcinogenic substances, among a group of 245 individuals.
-The analysis focuses on identifying two subgroups of slow and fast metabolizers.
+The acidity data concerns the acidity index measured in a sample of 155 lakes in north-central Wisconsin.
+This index describes the capacity of a lake to absorb acid.
+Low values in the data may indicate a loss of biological resources.
+This dataset was initially analyzed by \cite{crawford1992modeling} and later by \cite{richardson1997bayesian}, who considered three to five components relevant.
+The enzyme data concern the distribution of a specific blood enzyme involved in the metabolism of carcinogenic substances, measured in 245 individuals.
+The analysis focuses on identifying two subgroups of slow and fast metabolizers, which serve as markers in the general population.
 In \cite{richardson1997bayesian}, three to five components were also identified as relevant.

 We use the same Bayesian models as those employed in the univariate numerical applications in Section \ref{section6}.
 These models include the Bernstein polynomial prior (BP), the Dirichlet process mixture (DPM), and mixtures of finite mixtures (MFM).
-The posterior under these choices was generated under the same specifications as defined in Section \ref{unisim}.
-We generate the density summaries with uncertainty quantification using finite mixture models with Gaussian kernels (GMM), as described in Section \ref{section22}.
-The posteriors under these choices were generated under the same specifications as defined in Section \ref{simdata}.
-From the posterior predictive distribution $\tilde{f}$, we generate a sample of size $\tilde{N}= 2000$.
-We generate the density summary estimates with uncertainty quantification using finite mixture models with Gaussian kernels, as described in Algorithms \ref{algo_estimate} and \ref{algo2}, respectively.
-We implemented the conditional probability and k-means loss, defined in Sections \ref{section41} and \ref{section42}, respectively, to determine cluster allocations and uncertainty estimates.
+The posteriors under these choices were generated under the same specifications as defined in Supplementary Material \ref{secA1}.
+We generated summaries with uncertainty quantification using finite mixture models, as described in Section \ref{section3}.
+From the posterior predictive distribution $\tilde{f}$, we generated a sample of size $\tilde{N}= 2000$.
+We generated the density summary estimates with uncertainty quantification using finite mixture models, as described in Algorithms \ref{algo_estimate} and \ref{algo2}, respectively.
+We implemented the conditional probability allocation and k-means loss, defined in Sections \ref{section51} and \ref{section42}, respectively, to determine cluster allocations and uncertainty estimates.